htc-ccis2591/dom-access/README.md

 para1 = paras[0];
 para2 = paras[1];
 ```

+## Adding to the DOM
+Getting the text in the right place is tricky.
+We looked at the appendChild function in class to add something in as a child of another element.
+This makes it the last child, at the bottom.
+You won't want your "click on the items" text to be at the bottom of the browser.
+So using the [insertBefore](http://www.w3schools.com/jsref/met_node_insertbefore.asp) method will be handy.
+If you are having trouble with this, I encourage you to ask Google for help.  __BUT__ make sure you uderstand how the solution you find works.
+There are *many*, *many* ways to get this done, but finding one is very likely *NOT* going to be obvious.

 ## DOM Access Practice
 Use the index.html file as the DOM to answer the following questions.
 Put the answers in your pull-request comment.